Here are the different types of porches including how much they cost, their comparisons to a patio, and the cheapest porch options for your home.

 Bungalow Porch

-The bungalow porch is typically topped by a roof or a pergola.
+A roof or a pergola typically tops the bungalow entrance.
 However, some newly developed styles combine the two to provide the perfect mix.
 The house roof is typically supported by thick columns and is positioned underneath a gable facing the street.
 Tapered wooden posts atop sturdy brick or stone pedestals are the most common types of supports.

 In Terms of Attachment